Property Management · Last updated 2 June 2026

 Property Maintenance in Gibraltar: What Landlords Should Budget For in 2026

-Quick Summary: Gibraltar landlords should budget 1 to 2 percent of property value per year for maintenance, roughly £2,000 to £4,000 per year on a £200,000 property.
-Trades in Gibraltar charge £60 to £90 per hour for plumbers and electricians, £30 to £50 for handymen.
+Quick Summary: Gibraltar landlords should budget 1 to 2 percent of property value per year for maintenance, roughly £2,500 to £5,000 on a £250,000 property.
+Verified rates for general contractor and handyman work run £40 to £65 per hour (as of May 2026).
+Specialist trades command higher rates.
 Professional property management reduces costs through preventative care and vetted contractors.
 A seasonal maintenance calendar keeps your property in shape year-round.

 Why Property Maintenance Matters in Gibraltar

-Gibraltar landlords are operating in one of the most competitive rental markets in Europe.
-Tenants have options, standards expectations are high, and a property that is poorly maintained will lose tenants and rental income faster than one that is professionally managed.
+Gibraltar landlords operate in one of the most competitive rental markets in Europe.
+Tenants have options, expectations are high, and a poorly maintained property will lose tenants and rental income faster than one that is professionally managed.

-The good news is that proactive maintenance is always cheaper than reactive repair.
-A boiler service at £150 prevents a £1,500 emergency replacement call-out.
-A minor roof repair at £300 prevents a £3,000 damp remediation job the following winter.
+Proactive maintenance is always cheaper than reactive repair.
+A boiler service prevents a costly emergency replacement call-out.
+A minor roof repair in spring prevents a far larger damp remediation job the following winter.

 What a Realistic Annual Maintenance Budget Looks Like

-The industry standard rule for rental property maintenance is to budget 1 to 2 percent of the property's current market value per year.
-For Gibraltar properties:
+The standard guidance is to budget 1 to 2 percent of the property's current market value per year.
+For Gibraltar properties, where typical purchases range from £300,000 to £500,000, that translates to:

 Property Value 1% Budget/Year 2% Budget/Year